isomerpages/moe-chijkc/_the-kc-experience/National Digital Literacy Prog/Frequently Asked Questions.md

 Students from low-income households will continue to be supported for subsidized broadband under IMDA’s digital access schemes.
 More information on IMDA’s digital access schemes can be found at [https://www.imda.gov.sg/ha](https://www.imda.gov.sg/ha)

 15 \. **Will this Chromebook be able to support the use of Zoom app?**<br> As of 21 September 2020, Zoom Video Communications, Inc has updated the Chrome Web Store app to optimize CPU usage for all Chrome devices so that everyone using Zoom on a Chromebook has an easy-to-use, reliable experience.

+**Collection of Device**

+16 \. **Where do we collect the device after the purchase?**<br>
+The school will make arrangements for students to collect their devices in the school.

+17 \. **When will the girls get their PLD?**<br>
+The PLDs are projected to be delivered in March 2022.

+18 \. **Will the school let the child know what to look out for when collecting the PLD?**<br>
+A briefing will be conducted for all students on the PLDs.
+Students will learn more about their PLDs in this briefing.

+**Use of Device**

+19 \.**Will having a Chromebook replace textbooks?**<br>
+The Chromebook will not replace textbooks, as textbooks are currently designed as curriculum-aligned reference.
+Students can use the Chromebook to complement learning from textbooks with access to curriculum-aligned resources in the SLS.

+20 \. **Are students expected to bring their PLDs to school daily?
+What is the expected weight of the device?**<br>
+The students should bring a fully charged PLD to school daily.
+This is part of school-wide learning routines.
+Lockers are available for rental if students wish to store their books in school.
+As we are creating a Blended Learning environment for learning to take place anywhere, anytime, online, offline, the students would need to bring their device to school daily to benefit from this enhanced learning environment.

+MOE has considered factors such as size and weight of devices when preparing the tender specifications for the Bulk Tender.
+The size of our school’s chosen device is 11.6" and its weight is 1.25 kg.

+21 \. **Will there be a pool of devices to be loaned to students should there be a situation where their devices malfunction?**<br>
+The school will provide devices for short-term loan due to loss or repairs, subject to the availability of devices available for loan.

+22 \. **If my child/ward forgets to bring the PLD to school, can she still catch up with the lesson which may be conducted online in class?**<br>
+Students will be reminded to bring their devices as part of her daily learning routine.
+For emergency cases, as assessed and recommended by teachers, a device may be loaned to her for that day, subject to the availability of devices available for loan.

+23 \. **Are there plans to avail power outlets for charging in school /during class?**<br>
+Charging facilities will be available in the school library.
+This is only for emergency use as students are expected to be responsible for charging their PLD the night before and bringing a fully-charged PLD to school the next day.